 - Do not apply spring or summer fertilisers or sulphate of ammonia after early August.
 If the grass is still in poor condition in late summer and the lawn has been neglected in the past, apply a proprietary autumn lawn fertiliser in September.
 If, however, the grass has been regularly fed, defer further feeding until the following spring, as the use of an autumn fertiliser with its higher level of phosphorus may do the clover more good than the grass

-White or Dutch clover (Trifolium repens) is relatively susceptible to dicamba, dichlorprop-P and mecoprop-P (e.g Doff Lawn Spot Weeder, Westland Resolva Lawn Weedkiller or Bayer Lawn Weedkiller) and may be eliminated after one or two applications.
+White or Dutch clover (Trifolium repens) is relatively susceptible to dicamba, and mecoprop-P (e.g Doff Lawn Weedkiller, Crowne Green Lawn Weedkiller, Westland Resolva Lawn Weedkiller Extra, Roundup Lawn Optima Weedkiller or Roundup Lawn Ultra Weedkiller and may be eliminated after one or two applications.
 Lesser yellow trefoil (Trifolium dubium), however, shows strong resistance to the majority of lawn herbicides.
-Products containing fluroxypyr (Scotts Verdone Extra, Scotts Verdone Extra Ready to Use) are particularly effective at controlling clovers, including the more persistent species such as Trifolium dubium.
+Products containing fluroxypyr (Weedol Lawn Weedkiller and Weedol Lawn Weedkiller Ready to Use) are particularly effective at controlling clovers, including the more persistent species such as Trifolium dubium.

 The other clover-like species occasionally encountered as lawn weeds, including Lotus corniculatus (birds foot trefoil), Medicago lupulina (black medick), Trifolium arvense (hare's foot) and Trifolium micranthum (slender trefoil) are similar to Trifolium dubium in their resistance to lawn weedkillers and the same control measures apply.
-One weedkiller (Scotts Verdone Extra or Scotts Verdone Extra Ready to Use), containing fluroxypyr, MCPA and clopyralid, is also listed as controlling Medicago lupulina.
+One weedkiller (Weedol Lawn Weedkiller and Weedol Lawn Weedkiller Ready to Use), containing fluroxypyr, MCPA and clopyralid, is also listed as controlling Medicago lupulina.

 Applications after August are increasingly less effective and as the majority of clovers found in lawns self-seed freely, further applications the following spring will inevitably be required.